Do sales tax holidays affect consumer behavior?

 There’s a lot of positive press surrounding sales tax holidays, and at first glance, there seems to be no downside for anyone: consumers save money, retailers see an influx of business, and lawmakers get to say they support a tax break.

 But dig a little deeper and different data surfaces.
 Tax-free periods are so brief that many consumers can’t take advantage of them.
 They complicate sales tax compliance for retailers and may require additional employee training and staff.
 In addition, tax-free periods reduce sales tax revenue for state and local governments: the 2015 Massachusetts sales tax holiday cost the state approximately $25.5 million.
-Sales tax holidays may boost sales, but there are real costs associated with them (read more about whether or not sales tax holidays make good cents).
+Sales tax holidays may boost sales, but there are real costs associated with them.

 And do they in fact boost sales?